Yandy Díaz Player Props: Rays vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks sixth in the league with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Phillies have the 14th-ranked team ERA across all MLB pitching staffs (4.12).

-- Phillies pitchers combine to give up 89 home runs (1.1 per game), the sixth-fewest in the league.
+- The Phillies give up the seventh-fewest home runs in baseball (90 total, 1.1 per game).

-- The Phillies are sending Walker (9-3) to the mound to make his 18th start of the season as he looks for his 10th win.
-He is 9-3 with a 3.93 ERA and 77 strikeouts through 89 1/3 innings pitched.
+- Sanchez gets the start for the Phillies, his fifth of the season.
+He is 0-2 with a 3.26 ERA and 20 strikeouts in 19 1/3 innings pitched.

-- In his last time out on Friday, the righty tossed six innings against the Chicago Cubs, giving up one earned run while surrendering six hits.
+- His last appearance was on Friday against the Washington Nationals, when the left-hander went six innings, surrendering one earned run while allowing seven hits.

+- The 26-year-old has put up an ERA of 3.26, with 9.3 strikeouts per nine innings, in four games this season.
+Opponents have a .243 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.